JSudron/Contact-Aberdeen/README.md

 ### Media

 The header image 'bw-audience.jpg' was taken from [Pexels](https://www.pexels.com/) stock image library,which added the greyscale filter to on Photoshop.
-The image 'location-image' was a screenshot from Google maps.
 The remaining photos used in this site were created and obtained from the client Jonny Kennedy.

 ### Acknowledgements